Learning to fly is a competency-based, achievement-oriented learning exercise; there is no doubt, it is a fantastic experience.

 An aviation reference number (ARN) is similar to an account or customer number and is required to progress many administrative steps.

 The Department of Home Affairs is Australia's security regulator for aviation and administers the Aviation Transport Security Regulations.
 Under those regulations, all current pilots must have an aviation security status check.
-You will also need an aviation security status check if are applying for a flight crew licence.
+You will also need an aviation security status check if you are applying for a flight crew licence.

 CASA's Aviation Medicine branch is where applications for medical certification of pilots and air traffic controllers (ATC) are assessed.
 Information on these pages will help you if you are applying for a medical certificate.
 We suggest that you discuss which class of Medical suits your flying aspirations.